happybono/SonataSmooth/README.md

 ```

 ### Data Handling and Processing
-- Implemented drag-and-drop functionality to allow users to easily add data to the application.
+- Implemented drag-and-drop functionality to allow users to add data to the application easily.
-- Used regular expressions to extract and parse numerical data from various formats.
+- Regular expressions were used to extract and parse numerical data from various formats.

 ### User Interface and Interaction
 - Designed and developed a user-friendly interface with interactive elements like buttons and list boxes.